ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 ## Dependencies

 - Matlab C API for the debugging and plotting functionality.
-(Follow instructions at <https://www.mathworks.com/help/matlab/matlab_external/overview.html>)
+(Follow setup instructions at <https://www.mathworks.com/help/matlab/matlab_external/overview.html>)
-- Eigen >= 3.3.7 (already included in repo under libs/third_party_libs/).
+- Eigen3.
 Eigen is still experimental regarding CUDA compatibility.
-I have not suppressed the warnings from eigen regarding CUDA-stuff, but hope that one day Eigen will be fully functionable on the GPU.
+I have suppressed the warnings from eigen regarding CUDA-stuff, but hope that one day Eigen will be fully functionable and warning-free on the GPU.
 Not tested with other Eigen versions.
 - xoshiro256+ random number generator used in the Collision Probability Estimator implemented for use in the CPU version (already included in repo under libs/third_party_libs/, implementation taken from <https://gist.github.com/imneme/3eb1bcc5418c4ae83c4c6a86d9cbb1cd#comments>).
 See <http://prng.di.unimi.it/> for more information.
 - CUDA and Thrust for the GPU version.
 Not tested for CUDA versions below 10.0.
 - cuRAND <https://docs.nvidia.com/cuda/curand/index.html> is used for the Collision Probability Estimator compatible on the device.
-- Boost <https://www.boost.org/> for reading shapefile data into a vector of polygons, used in the grounding cost calculation of the PSB-MPC (CPU only as of now).
+- Boost <https://www.boost.org/> for reading shapefile data into a vector of polygons in the Grounding Hazard Manager, and used in the grounding cost calculation of the PSB-MPC CPU version.

 ## Overall Structure
 <p>The library for the GPU-implementation has the following structure <br>